BiDAlab/DeepFakes_FacialRegions/README.md

 python deepfakes_facial_regions.py --detector DSP-FWA --region eyes --ddbb CelebDF
 ```

-Finally, the model will be ready for detecting whether the test image corresponds to a **real or a fake face** and showing the model prediction value between **0 and 1 (0 for real values or 1 for fake ones)**.
+Finally, the model will be ready for detecting whether the test image corresponds to a **real or a fake face** and showing the model prediction value between **0 and 1 (0 for real facial regions and 1 for fake ones)**.
 Some examples of the output are shown below:

 <p align="center"><img src="./media/Fake_Detector.png" alt="Fake Detector" title="Fake Detector"   width="1000"/></p>